gazzamc/The-Expanse-RESTful-API/README.md

     For the index page of the website i wanted to keep it simple and straight to the point.

     At the top of the page is the navigation bar with the two pages linked, this changes into a hamburger button on smaller screens.
-Then have a hero image with a jumbotron containing the sites name.
+Then I have a hero image with a jumbotron containing the sites name.

     The user is then presented with a search bar under the hero image.
 Right below that is the results box which is pre-filled on the first load with the API's base url's resource.
 This is a directory